Call to book01904 521 936

 • Dinner

-This morning takes us to Étang De Thau, world-famous for its shellfish.
-We visit the Étang De Thau Museum, where we learn about the history of the shell-fishing trade and discover how the farmers and fishermen made their living.
-We sample some of the freshly caught shellfish while savouring the beautiful scenery from a terrace along this unique seascape.
 This afternoon we enjoy an excursion by coach to Saint-Guilhem-le-Désert, a beautiful French village tucked away in the folds of a verdant valley and boasting a wealth of medieval treasures.
 Here we embark on an informative guided tour that helps soak up the atmosphere of this destination that feels frozen in time.
-Some of the town's most impressive sights include its Romanesque abbey and the Devil's Bridge which spans a turquoise stretch of the Hérault River, and dates back to the 11th century when Saint-Guilhem-le-Désert was frequently visited by pilgrims following the St James' Way
+Some of the town's most impressive sights include its Romanesque abbey and the Devil's Bridge which spans a turquoise stretch of the Hérault River, and dates back to the 11th century.
+Afterwards, we return to our barge for dinner this evening.

 Includes